dx2102/core-books/README.md

 Incorporating these books systematically into the training data could significantly enhance an LLM's understanding of advanced mathematics, improve expert user experience, and might dramatically change evaluation results in chain-of-thought and theorem prover integration, simply by eliminating the lack of knowledge.

-Unlike broad "calorie-rich" datasets, these high-quality books are more like "vitamins", a really small part of available data that human experts engage with daily.
+Unlike broad "calorie-rich" datasets, these high-quality books are more like "vitamins".
+They are a really small part of available data, but human experts engage with them daily.

 Below are several links to mathematics books in PDF format that I gathered via Google search.
 You can download these small pdf files with a Python script.
 I tried to (more or less) order the book links by prerequisite, so we can train the model with the more basic knowledge first, ie try doing curriculum learning.